Low-distortion Inference of Latent Similarities from a Multiplex Social Network: Constant target degree

 where $\Binomial{c}{q}$ is a random variable distributed according to the Binomial distribution with $c$ samples and success probability $q$.
 We have $\Prob{N > c} \leq \Prob{|E'| > c}$, since each $\rho$-important witness is in $E'$.
 We complete the proof by noting that

 \end{proof}

-Lemma \ref{lm:probab} below is a technical lemma for analyzing a certain kind of ``revelation process,'' in which a sequence of history-dependent 0-1 random variables is revealed, and the length of this sequence is also a history-dependent random variable.
-The lemma shows that whenever the expectation of each individual 0-1 random variable can be bounded, we can also bound the sum: we relate its distribution to the corresponding Binomial distribution.
+Lemma \ref{lm:probab} below is a technical lemma for analyzing a certain kind of ``revelation process,'' in which a sequence of history-dependent 0-1 random variables $X_t$ is revealed, and the length $N$ of this sequence is also a history-dependent random variable.
+The lemma shows that whenever the conditional expectation of each individual 0-1 random variable can be bounded, we can also bound the sum $S_N$ of these random variables: we bound the distribution of $S_N$ in terms of the corresponding Binomial distribution.
 We will also use this lemma in the analysis of the adaptive algorithm in Section~\ref{sec:adaptive-EDP}.